systematic-magic/AgingPMC/editorials_news_pdf.rst

 3.2.
 Check that author names in the references have the following format: |br|
 |span_format_start| LastName INITIALS optional Suffix (e.g. Sr, Jr, 2nd, 3rd, 4th) |span_end|

-- Check that initials have no more than 3 letters and have NO spaces or hyphens in-between: `Rumi B, Jutten BC, Loo SCJ`
+- Check that initials have no more than 2 letters and have NO spaces or hyphens in-between: `Rumi B, Jutten BC`

 - LastName can include name-related prepositions starting with either upper- or lowercase letter: `van der Ent FW, Van den Brandt PA`